david-hollifield/is-busy/README.md

 npm install @service-work/is-loading
 ```

+_For those interested: by itself, the minzipped size of IsLoadingService is a little under 1kb._

 ### Basic example

 This simple example makes use of the `IsLoadingPipe` and will automatically trigger the `MatProgressBar` whenever router navigation is happening.
 This works because the `IsLoadingPipe` depends on the `IsLoadingService`, which automatically subscribes to router events.